eunsu-park/solar_euv_generation/readme.md

 - encoder 7th layer - decoder 3rd layer
 - encoder 8th layer - decoder 2nd layer
 - encoder 9th layer - decoder 1st layer

+## To run this code,

+Change some parameters in option.py (about your environments) and run train.py